Examples of Discontinuity of Lyapunov Exponent in Smooth Quasi-Periodic Cocycles: Introduction and Results

 In \cite{JKS} the authors proposed to consider the situation between ${\cal C}^0$ and ${\cal C}^{\omega}$.
-Klein \cite{Klein} extended the results in \cite{GS} to the Gevrey case.
-More precisely, he proved that the Lyapunov exponent of quasi-periodic Schr\"odinger cocycles in the Gevrey class is continuous at the potential $v(x)$ satisfying some transversality condition.
-Recently, Avila \cite{Avila} restricted his attention to a class of quasi-periodic $SL(2,\RR)$ cocycles, called $\e$-monotonic cocycles (cocycles satisfying a twist condition).
-He proved that the Lyapunov exponent is continuous, even smooth in smooth category of $\e$-monotonic quasi-periodic $SL(2,\RR)$ cocycles.
+Klein \cite{Klein} studied continuity of Lyapunov exponent on $E$ in the Gevrey case.
+More precisely, he proved that the Lyapunov exponent of quasi-periodic Schr\"odinger cocycles in the Gevrey class is continuous at the potentials $v(x)$ satisfying some transversality condition.
+Recently, Avila and Krikorian \cite{Avila} restricted their attention to a class of quasi-periodic $SL(2,\mathbb{R})$ cocycles, called $\e$-monotonic cocycles (cocycles satisfying a twist condition).
+They proved that the Lyapunov exponent is continuous, even smooth in smooth category of $\e$-monotonic quasi-periodic $SL(2,\mathbb{R})$ cocycles.
 0.2cm